amadeuszblanik/meSass/readme.md

 # meSass

-Current state: indev ~ Version: ARPIL2019PUBLIC1 ~ MIT ~ Blanik.me ~ 2018 - 2019
+Current state: alpha ~ Version: 0.1.0 ~ MIT ~ Blanik.me ~ 2018 - 2019

 This is a first public version of meSass (formerly named: SASS.Framework).
-It's still in indev state, so some features might not work properly or might be changed in future.
+It's still in alpha state, but growing rapidly!

 ## Config